 Between her tenures at the Council, Jill was a Project Director at the Center for Health Transformation in Washington D.C. (led by former Speaker of the House Newt Gingrich) and prior to that served for five years as Federal Programs Coordinator for the Agency for Health Care Administration, as part of Governor Jeb Bush’s Health and Human Services Policy Team in Washington, DC.
 She received her bachelor's degree in political science from Denison University in Granville, Ohio, and her master’s degree in public administration from the University of Washington in Seattle.
 Outside of the Council, Jill is an active member of St. Peter’s Episcopal Church in Arlington, Virginia.

 Deanna Johnson is senior director, membership, for the American Benefits Council.
-Deanna focuses on maintaining and improving services for the Council's more than 440 member companies, working with Council staff and the Board of Directors to develop products and materials to cultivate new membership opportunities.
-She also plans strategies to enhance the involvement of member companies in legislative advocacy.
+Deanna focuses on maintaining and improving services for the Council's more than 430 member companies, working with Council staff and the Board of Directors to develop products and materials to cultivate new membership opportunities.

 Deanna joined the Council staff in 1998 as Director, Communications, a position she held until 2007.
-She continues to contribute to the Council's public relations strategy.
 Before joining the Council, she was a Senior Editor at Thompson Publishing Group (now Thompson Information Services), supervising the writing and production of four handbooks on pension and fringe benefits issues.
-Her pension communications background began at the ICMA Retirement Corporation, where she produced 401 and 457 defined contribution plan materials for large public sector accounts, managed the company's advertising program and assisted the Vice President of Corporate Communications and Public Relations with special projects.
-She also served as the Public Relations Department for The Chrysler Museum in Norfolk, Virginia, and as a features reporter and copy editor for several daily and weekly newspapers.
+Her pension communications background began at the ICMA Retirement Corporation (now MissionSquare Retirement), where she produced 401 and 457 defined contribution plan materials and managed the company's advertising program.
+She also served as the Public Relations Department for The Chrysler Museum of Art in Norfolk, Virginia, and as a features reporter and copy editor for several daily and weekly newspapers.

 Deanna holds a bachelor's degree in news/editorial journalism from the University of Colorado at Boulder and earned her master of science in human resource management from Boston University.
-In 2002, Deanna was accredited in public relations (APR) from the Public Relations Society of America and earned her CEBS certification in 2004.
-She has served as a docent at The Kreeger Museum since its opening in 1994.
+She is an accredited public relations (APR) practitioner from the Public Relations Society of America and is CEBS certified.
+She has served as a docent at The Kreeger Museum since its opening in 1994 and is also a docent at the National Air and Space Museum and Hillwood Museum.

 Sondra Williams serves as manager, member & staff engagement for the American Benefits Council, with responsibility for information technology and all meeting planning for the Council's committees and Board of Directors.
 Sondra has served the Council in various membership services capacities since 1991.
 She volunteers for various charitable organizations in her free time.